Remote Environments & VS Code

 Option 2: SSH — Connecting to a remote server

-If your instructor has given you access to a remote Linux server (university cluster, cloud VM, training environment), you connect to it using SSH.
+If your instructor has given you access to a remote Linux server (university cluster, cloud VM, training environment), you connect to it using SSH (Secure Shell).

 Connecting from your terminal